Senyoret1/kcg-ml-image-pipeline-fork/orchestration/api/coding_guide/API_GUIDELINES.md

 The current values are:

 - `ELEMENT_NOT_FOUND` (the actual value is `2`): basically error 404.
 Use it when the requested element was not found.
-Do not return this if a list with elements was requested and no element was found (return an empty array in this case).
+Do not return this if a list with elements was requested and no element was found (return an empty array in that case).

 - `INVALID_PARAMS` (the actual value is `3`): return this if any param sent in the request is invalid.
 This normally refers to validation errors, but this response must be used also if the user sends as param the ID of an element that